Skip to main content

 2001: ECA Celebrates 100 Years

-ECA celebrated 100 years of its establishment and service for its Members, and marked the occasion with a major safety campaign called Zero Accident Potential (ZAP), as part of a industry wide inititative to cut accidents, hazardous situations and occupational ill-health in the industry.
+ECA celebrated 100 years of its establishment and service for its Members, and marked the occasion with a major safety campaign called Zero Accident Potential (ZAP), as part of an industry-wide inititative to cut accidents, hazardous situations and occupational ill-health in the industry.

-This continously provied ECA’s dedication to protecting contractors and promoting a culture of safety.
+This continously proved ECA’s dedication to protecting contractors and promoting a culture of safety.

 2007: FSA is Formed